 - White noise machines are a popular sleep gadget among many people to help them sleep.
 Hybrids of white noise machines are sound machines that play various sounds to sleep to including rain, waterfalls, or ocean waves.

 - Run a fan.
-A fan not only helps to muffle the sounds you don’t want to hear, but has the added benefit of circulating air while you sleep.
+A fan helps to muffle the sounds you don’t want to hear and it circulates the air while you sleep.

 If none of these options sound appealing, consider getting a custom pair of earplugs that are designed to fit your ears perfectly.
 They are typically made out of gentle materials that are less inviting to bacteria growth.